FAQs for Parents

 Step 2.
 If a choice seat is available, the student may be enrolled immediately in the choice district, waiving the Oct 14 deadline for enrollment in the current school year.

 If a choice seat is not available, the parent/guardian may apply for enrollment in the choice district for the following school year as a tier 1 student.
-The regular application process should then be followed: The student application deadline for enrollment in a choice district in 2024-25 is December 1, 2023, but some districts may choose to accept late applications.
-The student would then enroll in the school in their local attendance area, or if desired, a charter school, for the current school year.
+The regular application process should then be followed: visit the Student Application Timeline for Parents for the deadline for enrollment in a choice district.

 Q: Are there any exceptions to the student application deadline?
 Can I enroll my child in a choice district during the current year?

 A: Some choice districts may accept late applications after the application deadline and up until October 14 of the current enrollment year.
 Late applicants may be added to the district's waitlist (if one exists) and may be accepted if seats become available, provided that the district does not exceed its approved enrollment maximum.
 Parents must contact the choice district to inquire about whether it accepts late applications.
-Visit the choice district locator to find information on all the participating choice districts in NJ, and then contact the choice districts directly to inquire.
+Visit "Find a choice district" to find information on all the participating choice districts in NJ, and then contact the choice districts directly to inquire.

 The NJ Department of Education (NJDOE) establishes a deadline each year when students must complete their applications to choice districts.
 However, there may be circumstances when a waiver of the deadline is justified.
 When extenuating circumstances occur, the NJDOE may grant a waiver of the student application deadline, allowing a student to submit an application and be accepted to a choice program outside the timeline established by the NJDOE.
 Waivers will only be granted by a showing of “good cause” and when a student’s educational conditions are such that an immediate transfer is needed.
 Waivers will not be granted for convenience reasons such as missing the application deadline.
 Typically, student enrollment must occur immediately upon approval of the waiver, however each waiver will be considered based on the specific circumstances of the student.
 Contact the Choice Program Office to request a waiver of the student application deadline: pschoice@doe.nj.gov.